The Limbaugh Institute for Advanced Conservative Studies, a thrill and a delight.

 And the microphone being turned on by the broadcast engineer.

-We're unstoppable here at the EIB network.
+After that happens, we're unstoppable here at the EIB network.

 We shut down their website early today when we first recommended it, but they're back up and running now.

-Uh it's not often that I say that.
+It's not often that I say that.

-I mean, I no big deal.
+I mean, no big deal.

 It was in Paris.